Fergie (singer): 2018–present: Television and hiatus

 On February 18, 2018, will.i.am confirmed Fergie's departure from the band in an interview with the Daily Star.
 That same day, at the 2018 NBA All-Star Game, Fergie performed a controversial rendition of "The Star-Spangled Banner"; People described it as a "slowed-down jazzy rendition" and Deadline reported it as being "bluesy" and "breathy".
 She would later acknowledge that "clearly this rendition didn't strike the intended tone."
 Also in 2018, Fergie hosted the singing competition series The Four: Battle for Stardom, which ran for two seasons on Fox.
 In September 2018, Fergie re-recorded The Wendy Williams Show's theme song "Feel It" to celebrate the show's 10th season.

 In May 2019, Fergie competed against actress Octavia Spencer on VH1's variety show Martha & Snoop's Potluck Dinner Party.
 Spencer and Fergie competed on who can make the best brunch spread for Mother's Day.
 Variety reported that after Jack Harlow's sampling of "Glamorous" for "First Class", her song had a 70% increase in streams and 125% increase in digital song sales.
 Fergie and Harlow opened the 2022 MTV Video Music Awards with a live performance of "First Class", which marked her first televised performance in four years.
-New York Post called it one of the best performances of the night.
+The New York Post called it one of the best performances of the night.

 In January 2025, Fergie played a teacher in the music video for "Trippin" by Sturdyyoungin, which samples her song "Clumsy".
-In July 2025, Fergie filmed a second "London Bridge" music video for Too Much, which takes place at its titular location; the original took place at Tower Bridge.
+In July 2025, Fergie filmed a second "London Bridge" music video for the Netflix drama series Too Much, which takes place at its titular location; the original took place at Tower Bridge.
 Fergie said that, despite being on hiatus, "I loved this idea, and I loved—especially at this time in my life—just being a little bit messier, a little bit goofier, and just having fun with life."
 Also appearing in the video are Megan Stalter and other cast members of Too Much.
 In October 2025, Fergie joined Ludacris at a show in Atlanta to perform "Glamorous".